 For most people, SWAT means Special Weapons and Tactics, a paramilitary unit of law-enforcement agency.

 Here in Sarawak, the acronym carries a different meaning.

 With Sarawak being home to the saltwater crocodile (Crocodylus porosus), the largest riparian predator in the world, SWAT refers to Sarawak Forestry Corporation’s Swift Wildlife Action Team.

 They are the unsung heroes solving human-crocodile conflict in the state.

-This special unit was set up in 2013 and in charge of crocodile culling and removal all over Sarawak.
+This special unit was set up in 2013 and was put in charge of crocodile culling and removal all over Sarawak.

-A movie inspired by Sarawakian SWAT, could look like Black Water (2007), Rogue (2007) and Lake Placid (1999) but with more focus on the work of these brave SWAT officers.
+A movie inspired by Sarawakian SWAT could look like Black Water (2007), Rogue (2007) and Lake Placid (1999) only with more focus on the work of these brave SWAT officers.